 The Photodyn project proposes an alternative to the well-known Split Hopkinson Pressure Bar (SHPB) apparatus to identify the high strain rate behaviour of materials.
 The idea is to perform inertial impact tests using a gas gun system attached to an impact chamber where imaging of the specimen response will be performed using an ultra-high speed camera.

-The gas gun (Figure 1) has been designed to be capable of impact speeds up to 100 m/s for an aluminium projectile of mass 0.44 kg (impact energy of 2.2 kJ).
+The gas gun has been designed to be capable of impact speeds up to 100 m/s for an aluminium projectile of mass 0.44 kg (impact energy of 2.2 kJ).
 The barrel of the gas gun is 3 m long and has a 50 mm bore.
 The pressure reservoir uses compressed air as a working fluid, has a volume of 12 L and a maximum working pressure of 20 bar.
 The firing valve is a solenoid valve with a 2″ port and a max opening time of 200 ms. The test section has optical access on both sides and is capable of mounting specimens up to 220 x 220 x 220 mm.

 Full design specification and CAD drawings for the gas gun can be provided on request.
-The CAD model of the impact rig is shown in Figure 2.